 Once you've set up your Git provider with the right permissions, created a template, and added it to Cortex, you can start creating new projects.

-In the top menu under Services → Scaffolder, you'll find all the templates that are available to your organization.
+In the top menu under Tools → Scaffolder, you'll find all the templates that are available to your organization.

 After selecting a template, fill out the form, follow the flow, and Cortex will create your repo, push the templated code, and add the service to the catalog (if the flag is enabled).

 If using the Scaffolder to create a new repo and the desired repo already exists, Cortex will throw an error and prevent the flow from continuing.